cfss-fa20/hw01/README.md

 * Dark chocolate
 * Outdoors

 I am a member of the Women's Soccer team ([Athletics Bio](https://athletics.uchicago.edu/sports/wsoc/2020-21/bios/kenig-ziesler_anna_u8hf)), and I also love to run.
 I am a little bit of a fitness freak, and I pretty much love any form of working out.
 I spend pretty much all of the (limited) free time that I have doing something active!
 One of my favorite things to do in Chicago is to run downtown with friends to get donuts.
+Our newest favorite place to go is [Beacon Doughnuts](https://www.beacondoughnuts.com), which is a small pop-up in Lincoln Park.

 ![Image of Me Playing Soccer](IMG_0131_smaller.jpeg)

+## Family

-I also really love animals, and I have two cats and a dog at home.
+I am the youngest in a family of four: my parents, my older sister, and I. I also really love animals, and we have two cats and a dog at home.
 Their names are **Lucky,** **Fleetwood,** and **Rosie**.
-While I have always been a cat person, dogs have definitely grown on me since we got our dog a few years ago!
-I really enjoyed being able to spend some more time at home with my pets during quarantine.
+I really enjoyed being able to spend some more time at home with my family and our pets during quarantine.